 Shannon (Glamour Girl Finalist) – My advice would be to enjoy your elation!
 You will experience something you’ve never felt before, and I promise it will be wonderful.
 Breathe in every second of it!
 You may be nervous while getting ready – that’s absolutely normal.
 By night’s end, though, you’ll now possess the courage to create this magnificent moment again!

 Nikki Hunter (2018 Sexy Legs Champion) – “Why isn’t anyone looking at me?” was my first thought.
 When going out for the first time, it can be nerve-racking, but the thing to remember is that no one particularly cares nearly as much as you do.
-Unless you’re dressed up in a wedding gown or like a street hooker, no one will even notice you.
-If you are very fearful, you’ll bring negative attention on yourself.
+Unless you’re dressed up in a wedding gown or as a street hooker, no one will even notice you.
+If you are very fearful, you’ll bring negative attention to yourself.
 Keep your head high, walk with confidence and remember that most people are usually so self-absorbed in their own little world, you have nothing to worry about!

 Jill Smith (2018 Glamour Girl Grand Champion) – “Girlfriends are amazing!
 While it can be simultaneously exhilarating and completely terrifying going out dressed in public for the first time, there is nothing you can’t do when you are supported and surrounded by girlfriends!”